smolendawid/Gomrade/README.md

 AT THE MOMENT he main purpose of the program is to collect the data and automatically create the labels in the controlled environmental conditions.

-It happens in the background during the casual GO game.
+It happens in the background during the casual Go game.

+More on ML in `gomrade/classifiers/`

 ### Code structure